acrollet/rh/_posts/blog/2008-04-05-paying-uncle-sam.md

-Well, I\'m working on taxes today, so \"normal\" posting will resume later.
+Well, I'm working on taxes today, so \"normal\" posting will resume later.
 Planning a write-up on my improvements to the Vim blogging client I posted about earlier\... (tags are working as you can see!)